symlex/symlex/TRADEOFFS.md

 ## Pros ##

-- By far the fastest PHP framework according to [phpbenchmarks.com](http://www.phpbenchmarks.com/en/)
+- REST requests are more than 40% faster compared to other common PHP frameworks, see [phpbenchmarks.com](http://www.phpbenchmarks.com/en/)
 - Code and memory footprint is very small
 - Built on top of well documented and tested standard components
 - Designed to be simple with few concepts to understand